eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Wallet Unit, a PID Provider or Attestation Provider issues a batch of them.
 All PIDs or attestations in a batch have the same document type, attribute values and validity period.
-Apart from that, all of the descriptions in this section 6.6.2 apply regarless of the number of attestations issued (single or batch).
+Apart from that, all of the descriptions in this section 6.6.2 apply regardless of the number of attestations issued (single or batch).

 Batch issuance is discussed in more detail in the [Discussion Paper for Topic B](././discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md).